Cooking with Wine:

 Remember that wine does not belong in every dish.
 Also note more than one wine-based sauce in a single meal can nullify the resulting flavours you are looking for.
 Use wine is cooking only when it has something to contribute to the finished dish.

-One last thing to remember - after you have created something spectacular when cooking with wine; don't forget to write down how you achieved it - so you can repeat the experience.
+One last thing to remember - after you have created something spectacular when cooking with wine; don't forget to write down how you achieved it - so you can repeat and share the experience.